starky-labs/betting-contract/README.md

 - **View on Starkscan:** [Contract on Starkscan](https://sepolia.starkscan.co/contract/0x044a14b61a797d551094d2c430b89391d7b83bd24bbd17ca0de39be9979e1510#overview)

 ## Overview
 A smart contract built on Starknet that implements a betting system with an ETH prize pool and a points reward mechanism.
 The contract allows users to place bets using ETH while maintaining an automated prize pool system and rewarding participants with points.
+It includes a backend authorization system for secure prize distribution.

 ## Features
 - **ETH Prize Pool**: Automatically tracks and updates the total prize pool based on the contract's ETH (ERC20) balance
 - **User Points System**: Rewards bettors with points for participation
 - **Real-time Balance Tracking**: Maintains accurate prize pool records by syncing with actual contract ETH balance
+- **Backend Authorization**: Secure system for prize distribution controlled by authorized backend
+- **Betting Approval System**: Users can pre-approve betting amounts for seamless transactions
-- **Event Emission**: Emits events for bet placement and points earned
+- **Event Emission**: Emits events for bet placement, prize transfers, and betting approvals

 ## Key Functions

+### `approve_betting_amount`
+- Allows users to approve the contract to spend their ETH
+- Takes approval amount as input
+- Returns boolean indicating approval success
+- Emits a `BettingApproved` event

+### `get_remaining_allowance`
+- Returns the remaining ETH allowance for the caller
+- Helps users track their available betting limit

 ### `get_prize_pool`
 - Returns the current prize pool amount